aria2/aria2/doc/manual-src/pt/aria2c.rst

     of partially completed piece.

   ``selected``
-    ``true`` if this file is selected by :option:`--select-file` option.
-If :option:`--select-file` is not specified or this is single torrent or no torrent download, this value is always ``true``.
+    ``true`` if this file is selected by :option:`--select-files` option.
+If :option:`--select-files` is not specified or this is single torrent or no torrent download, this value is always ``true``.
 Otherwise ``false``.

   ``uris``